 Homestyle is a wide-ranging concept and its meaning changes depending on where you came from.
-Homestyle in rural America or the deep South is different from homestyle in Mexico, Greece, Italy or France, yet there are foods from all of these regions and countries that fit into the "homestyle" genre.
+Homestyle in rural America or the deep South is different from homestyle in Mexico, Greece or Italy, yet there are foods from all of these regions and countries that fit into the "homestyle" genre.
 In many ways, homestyle is more about a feeling than about the specifics of the food itself.
 Homestyle evokes memories of childhood and family members still with us or perhaps now gone, people who fed us and created places of warmth and comfort in their homes and especially in their kitchens.
 Meals were gatherings filled with conversation and connections, and remembering them brings back a good feeling.
 That said, homestyle food typically reflect a time when cooks were not focused on trends, calories or health challenges.
 Recipes were handed down, butter, cheese, frying oil and all, and they were good.
-You can bring your own memories at places such as CoraFaye's Cafe, where some of the family recipes are more than 100 years old.
-At Annie's Cafe, American and Mexican homestyle cooking is featured, and Denver Biscuit Company makes its biscuits the way your grandmother probably did, with love and a whole lot of butter.
+You can bring your own memories at places such as Sassafras American Eatery, The Post Chicken & Beer or CoraFaye's Cafe, where some of the family recipes are more than 100 years old.
+At Annie's Cafe, American and Mexican homestyle cooking is featured, and at Kitchen Table Cafe, the owner learned to cook from his grandmother, who apparently liked Kansas City-style BBQ.
+Denver Biscuit Company makes its biscuits the way your own grandmother probably did, with love and a whole lot of butter.
 So dig in and enjoy the food and the memories.
 You can run and count calories tomorrow.